altecoin-altc/altecoin/doc/README.md

-Tanzanite Core
+Altecoin Core
 =============

 Setup
 ---------------------
-[Tanzanite Core](http://tanzanite.org/wallet) is the original Tanzanite client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Tanzanite transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Altecoin Core](http://altecoin.org/wallet) is the original Altecoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Altecoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Tanzanite Core on your native platform.
+The following are some helpful notes on how to run Altecoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/tanzanite-qt` (GUI) or
+- `bin/altecoin-qt` (GUI) or
-- `bin/tanzanited` (headless)
+- `bin/altecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run tanzanite-qt.exe.
+Unpack the files into a directory, and then run altecoin-qt.exe.

 ### macOS

-Drag Tanzanite-Qt to your applications folder, and then run Tanzanite-Qt.
+Drag Altecoin-Qt to your applications folder, and then run Altecoin-Qt.

 ### Need Help?

-* See the documentation at the [Tanzanite Wiki](https://github.com/Tanzanite-Project/Tanzanite/wiki) for help and more information.
+* See the documentation at the [Altecoin Wiki](https://github.com/Altecoin-Project/Altecoin/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Tanzanite Forum](http://forum.tanzanite.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Altecoin Forum](http://forum.altecoin.org/).
-* Join our Discord server [Discord Server](https://discord.tanzanite.org)
+* Join our Discord server [Discord Server](https://discord.altecoin.org)

 Building
 ---------------------
-The following are developer notes on how to build Tanzanite Core on your native platform.
+The following are developer notes on how to build Altecoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)